dharmik529/AlgoLab/Lab4/README.md

 Show an example for each.

+**Runtime complexities are:**
+1. Insert: O(n) - Need to sort the entire array after each insert in worst case
+2. Remove highest priority: O(1) - Just pop from the front of the array
+3. Change priority: O(n) - Need to find the element first (linear search) and then resort the array

+The priority queue operations have O(n) runtime in the worst case using an array implementation because of the need to search and sort the array.
+More efficient implementations use heaps or specialized tree data structures.

 ### Exercise 2
 Write down the algorithm and implement a priority queue (both min and max) using a linked list of elements.
 Determine the runtime for each of the following: